RyanBaer42/tic-tac-toe/README.md

   - event delegation to handle similar event listeners
 - Understand the difference between the data model and how the data is displayed on the DOM
 - Iterate through/filter DOM elements using for loops
-- Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge
+- Use my problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge

 ### Abstract: